Dr-Titus100/Comprehensive_Exam/README.md

 `conda create --name <env_name> python=<version>`

+## Submitting jobs
-Note: The file in the directory `Multiprocessing` take a long time to run.
-It is advisable to run it by submitting a job on a cluster.
-I have also uploaded a sample bash script in that directory.
-I used that script to submit my job on the R2 cluster.
+For the DK14 profile, it takes a long time to compute the mean squared error for the entire test set.
+I computed the MSE for the entire test by submitting a job on the R2 cluster.
+The files in the directory `Multiprocessing`.
+It is advisable to run the `.py` file by submitting a job on a cluster.
+I have also uploaded a sample bash script in that directory, which I used to submit my job on the R2 cluster.
+To submit a job simply run the following command on a cluster node (make sure you are not on the login node).

+`sbatch Multiprocessing.sh`

+I have provided further comments in the `.sh` file.
+Those comments will be useful for anyone who wants to run the Python script.

+Also, if a module is missing, then you have to add a line in the `.sh` file to load the module.

+`dfgre`